Avi-Kenny/SimEngine/docs/docs/examples/example-2.md

 We will carry out a small simulation study to compare these two estimators.

-We start by declaring a new simulation object and writing a creator function that generates some data according to our model.
+We start by declaring a new simulation object and writing a function that generates some data according to our model.
 For this simulation, we will make $$\sigma^2_i$$ larger for larger values of $$X_i$$.

 ```R
 library(tidyr)